Thought Leadership | Mortgage | How To & Education

 6. Rather than slowing development as demand falters builders continue building at record paces.
 Yet the Boston Fed found that declining prices play the dominant role in generating foreclosures.

-In each of these cases I'd argue that we have chosen instant gratification today without regard for the future.
+7. And through it, all consumer debt continues to rise as people increasingly make the decision to pay Tuesday for a hamburger today.
+In each of these cases, I'd argue that we have chosen instant gratification today without regard for the future.
 Perhaps every once in a while it would be better for us to trade a little pain today for a better tomorrow.